JohnFunkCode/ProgrammingChurch/README.md

 ## SQL Exercises
 These may take several sessions.
 We'll see how things go.
 ### Starting with SQLLite DB browser
-#### Create a table with pets and owners tables
+#### Create a table with pets and owners tables and do a bunch of sql to get comfortable.
+Here are the tasks to perform:
-- populate both tables
+- populate both tables via the sqlite db browser's browse data tab
-- do a bunch of queries
+- do a few of queries to make sure you know how things work
 - owners and their pets
 - pets and their owners
 - owners with no pets
 - pets with no owners
 - show the number of pet owned by people using a group by clause
+ - Insert a person with a sql statements
+ - Insert a pet with a sql statement using a hard coded person id
+ - Insert a person and a pet in one transaction

+#### Answers:
 ```SQL
 --People and their dogs
 select people.first_name, pets.pet_name from people,pets where people.person_id = pets.owner_id ;